scneptune/sam-typescript-template/README.md

 my-application$ sam local start-api my-application$ curl http://localhost:3000/
 ```

-## GOTCHAS

-This repo contains both the "Guitar Center" and "Music and Arts" flavors of the Instructor portal.
-Because of this, there are some gotchas to be aware of when developing, be aware of the "shared secrets" in AWS secrets manager for either brand.
-If you want to use the "Music and Arts" version of this you can fake the `Referer` Header to `X-Referer-Override` and set it to `https://instructor-portal.musicandarts.com/` which will make the brand id for the secrets `ma`.
-In production this won't be necessary because the Referer set by the browser will automatically make the distinction.
-This is important because the `brandId` is used to determine which shared secrets to use (these are typically the opensearch indexes that pertain to that brand).

 The AWS SAM CLI reads the application template to determine the API's routes and the functions that they invoke.
 The `Events` property on each function's definition includes the route and method for each path.